21 Words We Owe to Shakespeare (And 4 We Don't)

 No high school English curriculum is complete without a mandatory dose of William Shakespeare, and no American teenager makes it to graduation without whining about how boring it is to learn about iambic pentameter.
-As contemporary speakers of the English language, however, they might be interested to learn how much the Bard of Avon had in common with the generations that popularized the acronyms LOL and OMG and reinvented the 1940s slang term “hipster.”
-Endlessly imaginative and not overly concerned with grammatical convention, Shakespeare’s scripts contain over 2200 never-before-seen words—a diverse collection of loan-words from foreign languages, compound words from existing English terms, nouns turned into verbs, and creatively applied prefixes—many of which have entered into everyday language.
-Here are 20 examples of words we can thank Shakespeare for.
+As contemporary speakers of the English language, however, they might be interested to learn how much the Bard of Avon had in common with the generations that popularized LOL and OMG and reinvented the early 20th century slang term hipster.

 With the added prefix of arch-, meaning more extreme than others of the same type, Shakespeare was able to distinguish the baddest of the bad.

-A word first used to describe the particular gleam of sunlight is now used to sell rhinestone-embellished jeans.
-Maybe poetry really is dead.
+A word used to describe what the sun does to your eyesight is now used to sell rhinestone-embellished jeans.
+Huh.